caddyserver/website/src/docs/markdown/command-line.md

 `--listen` is the listener address, which can be any [network address](/docs/conventions#network-addresses) recognized by Caddy, and may include a port range to start multiple servers.

+`--debug` enables verbose debug logging.

 `--access-log` enables access/request logging.

-`--debug` enables more verbose debug logging.

 With no options specified, this command listens on a random available port and answers HTTP requests with an empty 200 response.
 The listen address can be customized with the `--listen` flag and will always be printed to stdout.
 If the listen address includes a port range, multiple servers will be started.